Distance From Vancouver (Grandview Hwy Entrance to Hwy 1 East) via

 seen Jeep Wranglers handle them just fine (which by no means guarantees

-problem-free driving in the future on this obstacle-course road), yet, a
+problem-free driving in the future on this obstacle-course road).
+Yet, a

 Nissan pickup and a Jeep Cherokee hit the ground in our presence when

-climbing out of the water bars.
+climbing out of these cross-ditches.

 Chilliwack Chipmunk Forest Service Road British Columbia Canada

-5. Aside from the fact that Chilliwack Chipmunk FSR is
+5. Aside from the fact that Chilliwack

 start, has rather bland creek views.

 6. Fifteen minutes after the bridge, we are finally